 - 3. PPOs will train with a different FTO during each of their training cycles. - 4.
 A PPO must obtain a "Field-Qualified" rating in all ten rating areas as outlined in the Field Training and Evaluation Manual. - 5.
 It is the PPO's responsibility to maintain his or her performance checklist as described in the Field Training and Evaluation Manual. - 6.
 PPOs will acknowledge completed DORs, CSRs, FSRs, and RSRs and may add comments or feedback prior to acknowledgement in the CLEAR system. - 7.
 All PPOs will be evaluated during the fifteenth month of their probationary period by an evaluating sergeant. - 8.
 Additional training cycles or further academic training remain the decision of the Department and may be added at any time during the probationary cycle.
-PPOs must complete all additional training before he or she is deemed field qualified and completes the Field Training and Evaluation Program.
+PPOs must complete all additional training before they are deemed field qualified and complete the Field Training and Evaluation Program.

-9. PPOs will critique the Field Training and Evaluation Program quarterly by completing the Field Training and Evaluation Program Critique Survey and forwarding it directly and confidentially to the Field Training and Evaluation Section, Bureau of Patrol.

-NOTE: The Field Training and Evaluation Program Critique Survey is anonymous and the response is not subject to review by the PPO's chain of command.

-10. FTOs and PPOs on field training will not generally be assigned to hospital details or events interfering with field training.
-This statement does not limit days off from being cancelled.

-B. Field Training Officer (FTO)

-- 1. FTOs will receive both initial pre-service and annual refresher training adequate in quality, quantity, scope, and type, including, but not limited to, the following topics: management and mentoring, community policing, effective problem-solving techniques, ethics, diversity, field communication, and any recent substantive changes made to the recruit training curriculum. - 2.
-An FTO assigned a PPO will: - a. ensure his or her Field Training and Evaluation Program Manual is the most current version.
+- 9. PPOs will critique the Field Training and Evaluation Program quarterly by completing the Field Training and Evaluation Program Critique Survey. - a.
+The Field Training and Evaluation Program Critique Survey will: - (1) include questions regarding: - (a) the guiding principals of training, including but not limited to procedural justice, de-escalation, impartial policing, and community policing; and - (b) effectiveness of FTO instruction and guidance. - (2) encourage suggestions for changes to recruit training based on experiences in the Field Training Program. - b.
+The Field Training and Evaluation Program Critique Survey is anonymous and the response is not subject to review by the PPO's chain of command. - c.
+These surveys are collected by the Strategic Initiatives Division (SID) in an anonymous and confidential format.
+The information collected is then entered into a Tableau dashboard for the Bureau of Patrol and the Training Support Group to review. - d.
+The Field Training and Evaluation Program and the Training and Supprort Group will review feedback from the surveys provided in the Tableau dashboard and: - (1) meet monthly to document the rationale behind any responsive action taken or decision to take no action in response to the surveys, - (2) share any relevant feedback with FTOs and FTO supervisors, as necessary, and - (3) submit such documentation to the Training Oversight Committee on an annual basis. - 10.
+FTOs and PPOs on field training will not generally be assigned to hospital details or events interfering with field training.
+This statement does not limit days off from being cancelled. - B. Field Training Officer (FTO) - 1.
+FTOs will receive both initial pre-service and annual refresher training adequate in quality, quantity, scope, and type, including, but not limited to, the following topics: management and mentoring, community policing, effective problem-solving techniques, ethics, diversity, field communication, and any recent substantive changes made to the recruit training curriculum. - 2.
+An FTO assigned a PPO will: - a. ensure his or her Field Training and Evaluation Program Manual is the most current version. - NOTE: The Deputy Chief, Training and Support Group, will ensure that FTOs are notified of any changes or revisions to the Field Training and Evaluation Manual. - b. mentor his or her assigned PPO and facilitate the proper field performance. - c. teach by example, emphasizing procedural justice, de-escalation, impartial policing, and community policing. - d. review and ensure that his or her assigned PPO completes all mandatory eLearning, including the monthly updated Department directives in the eLearning system.